Fresno Air Attack Base: Fresno Emergency Communication/Command Center

 The Fresno Emergency Communication/Command Center (ECC) is an interagency facility located at the Fresno Air Attack Base.
 It is jointly operated by the US Forest Service and CAL Fire.

 The US Forest Service uses the ECC for the Sierra NF Emergency Communication Center and the US Fish & Wildlife Service for the San Luis National Wildlife Refuge Complex.

 CAL Fire uses the ECC for its Fresno-Kings Unit, Fresno County Fire, Fowler City, Laton Volunteer Fire Department, Riverdale Public Utilities District, Orange Cove Fire, Auberry Volunteer Fire, Bald Mountain Fire, Shaver Lake Volunteer Fire, Huntington Lake Volunteer Fire, Big Creek Volunteer Fire, Mountain Valley Volunteer Fire, Pine Ridge Volunteers, and Pleasant Valley State Prison Fire Department.
 They also have contracts for fire protection within the Cities of Mendota, Huron, and Parlier.
 Between 1995 and 2000 the ECC provided consolidated Regional Fire Dispatch Services to the Fresno Fire Department.
-Along with these departments, they is also the California Governor's Office of Emergency Services (OES) coordination center for the Fresno County Operational Area, and OES Region V which covers Fresno, Kings, Kern, Tulare, Madera, Merced, and Mariposa Counties.
+Along with these departments, there is also the California Governor's Office of Emergency Services (OES) coordination center for the Fresno County Operational Area, and OES Region V, which covers Fresno, Kings, Kern, Tulare, Madera, Merced, and Mariposa counties.
 As the coordination center, the personnel are tasked to request local government support for major incidents throughout the state, and even the country if needed.
 In 2007, the ECC processed 16,607 events of which 13,629 were emergency incidents within its area of responsibility.